 In A Nightmare on Elm Street 4: The Dream Master, Freddy helps himself by crawling into bed, right on top of the protagonist, Alice.
 Hell, in the 5th movie The Dream Child, the whole point is Alice is pregnant with his demon spawn (all right fine, he just enters the mind of the sleeping, gestating baby, but come on.
 Semantics.)

 Last but not least, and one of my favorite Freddy moments, he tells Lori (the virgin protagonist of Freddy Vs. Jason) “I should warn you, princess… the first time tends to get a little…messy.”

 Sure, all right, in context it might all be because Freddy was originally slated to be a child molester.
 However, that was removed from the source material, opting for a child killer instead.
 They mention in Freddy Vs. Jason that he especially likes little girls.
 But from what I can see in the films, Freddy’s ready to take it to the bone-zone with some hot, glorious barely-legal-ladies.

 …we’re not building the best case here, are we?…

-That said, when I wrote this thing for Cracked about female fantasy movies falling apart with a single change, I (voluntarily) took the angle that The Phantom of the Opera wouldn’t work in real life because Christine isn’t an idiot.
-Any smart, young woman would recognize the signs of dangers and never give in to The Angel of Music’s pull, his dark sensuality, his obsessive romance for the young opera singer.
+There are those out there who feel that The Phantom of the Opera wouldn’t work in real life because Christine isn’t an idiot.
+Simply put, any smart, young woman would recognize the signs of dangers and never give in to The Angel of Music’s pull, his dark sensuality, his obsessive romance for the young opera singer.